What is the food hygiene rating scheme for?

 If a takeaway or other food business has been given a rating, you can search for it at food.gov.uk/ratings.

-When you eat out or shop for food in England or Northern Ireland, you might see a sticker in the window or on the door, or a certificate on display, showing you the hygiene rating for that business.
+When you eat out or shop for food in England or Northern Ireland, you might see a sticker in the window or on the door, showing you the hygiene rating for that business.
 Businesses in England and Northern Ireland are encouraged to display these stickers and certificates in a place where you can easily see them when you visit.
 If you don’t see the rating at a takeaway or other food business, you can ask a member of staff what rating was given at the last inspection.

 The situation is different in Wales.
 Businesses that get a new rating after 28 November 2013, must by law display a sticker showing their rating in a prominent place – such as the front door, entrance or window.
 They must also provide information on their rating verbally if you ask either face to face or over the telephone.